Fish-app/server/README.md

 ## Deployment

 The server is meant to run on a Kubernets cluster in production.
-Given the nature of kubernetes a single readme is not going to suffice.
+Given the nature of kubernetes some level of tweaking to whatever deployment enviorment is required.
 But the key things to change is:

 - the ```kubernetes/volumes.yaml``` file should be changed to use whatever volumes you want to use in prod.
 All volumes are currently set up via ``PersistentVolumeClaim``'s so changing the underlying volume should be trivial.